BRATTLEBORO - This Friday's July Fourth festivities will be mixed with fundraising.

 The "By the People: Brattleboro Goes Fourth" event kicks off at 9:30 a.m.
 Friday with the Bill Powers Memorial Firecracker 4-Miler race.
 More information is available at www.redcloverrovers.com.

 At 10 a.m., the parade commences.
 Traveling down Canal Street and up Main Street to the town Common will be approximately 50 marching units including bands from Brattleboro American Legion and Brattleboro Union High School.
-There also will be veterans, civic groups, youth groups and local personality Alfred Hughes Jr. "in his annual top-secret gown."
+There also will be veterans, civic groups, youth groups and local personality Alfred Hughes Jr.

 The festivities then move to Living Memorial Park, where the town Recreation and Parks Department offers a series of public concerts, sporting events and family activities, organizers said.